CCL tears are one of the most common and most serious injuries in dogs.

 As with any procedure requiring anesthesia, TPLO surgery carries certain risks.
 At Animal Care Center, your pet will be very carefully monitored by our highly trained veterinary technicians and supervised by multiple veterinarians throughout the surgery.
 Our hospital adheres to the highest standards of veterinary medicine and we will give your pet our full attention throughout the entire procedure.

 Any surgery involving implants also bears certain risk factors, including infection and breakage.
 We minimize the chance of infection through our meticulous surgical preparation and prescribe oral antibiotics as an added precaution.
 There is also a small chance of implant breakage or soft tissue damage if there is too much activity or if your pet slips and falls.
 We will instruct you in proper aftercare to reduce this risk as well.

 Pain Management for TPLO Surgery

-At Animal Care Center, we feel that preemptive analgesia is extremely important in controlling any pain associated with surgery.
+At Animal Care Center of Castle Pines, we feel that preemptive analgesia is extremely important in controlling any pain associated with surgery.
 We give preoperative opioid pain medications, perform epidural blocks, and place a long-acting numbing medication around the entire surgical site.
-We also provide intraoperative and postoperative continuous-rate-infusion pain medications.
+We also provide intraoperative and postoperative continuous-rate infusion pain medications.